Super ShowDown (2019): Wrestlers absent from the event

 Similarly to the two previous WWE in Saudi Arabia events—Greatest Royal Rumble and Crown Jewel (both the previous year)—several WWE wrestlers were not authorized or refused to participate at Super ShowDown due to it taking place in Saudi Arabia.

 John Cena and Daniel Bryan, both of whom had previously refused to participate for the Crown Jewel event in the wake of the assassination of Jamal Khashoggi, also refused to participate at Super ShowDown.
 Bryan's reasons to refuse to appear at Crown Jewel had also reportedly included the treatment of LGBT people by the country and because of Sami Zayn's ban from the Greatest Royal Rumble event.

-WWE chose not to put Aleister Black on the show, reportedly because of fears the religious symbolism on some of his tattoos would be offensive to their Saudi hosts.
+WWE chose not to put Aleister Black on the show, reportedly because of fears that the religious symbolism on some of his tattoos would be offensive to their Saudi hosts.

 Sami Zayn, who had previously not been authorized to compete at the Greatest Royal Rumble due to being of Syrian descent, as Saudi Arabia has strained relations with Syria, also declined participating at Super ShowDown.
 Kevin Owens also refused to participate at Super ShowDown in support of Zayn, his friend.
 Owens was reportedly slated to face Kofi Kingston for the WWE Championship, leading WWE to schedule Dolph Ziggler, who had been inactive since January to focus on his stand-up comedy career, to replace him.

-Due to the limited rights women have in Saudi Arabia, all WWE female wrestlers were banned from participating in WWE events in the country.
+Due to the limited rights women had in Saudi Arabia, all WWE female wrestlers were banned from participating in WWE events in the country.
 Just hours before Super ShowDown, however, reports emerged that WWE were attempting to add a women's match to the card, which would have seen Alexa Bliss face Natalya.
 The two women joined WWE personnel for the trip, but the match was ultimately rejected by the Saudi Arabian government.